Cubic nonlinear squeezing and its decoherence: Abstract

 \section{Abstract}

 Squeezed states of the harmonic oscillator are a common resource in applications of quantum technology.
-If the noise is suppressed in a nonlinear combination of quadrature operators, the quantum states are non-Gaussian and we refer to the noise reduction as nonlinear squeezing.
-Non-Gaussian aspects of quantum states are often those most vulnerable to decoherence due to imperfections appearing in realistic experimental implementations.
+If the noise is suppressed in a nonlinear combination of quadrature operators below threshold for all possible up-to-quadratic Hamiltonians, the quantum states are non-Gaussian and we refer to the noise reduction as nonlinear squeezing.
+Non-Gaussian aspects of quantum states are often more vulnerable to decoherence due to imperfections appearing in realistic experimental implementations.
+Therefore, a stability of nonlinear squeezing is essential.
 We analyze the behavior of quantum states with cubic nonlinear squeezing under loss and dephasing.
-The properties of nonlinear squeezed states depend on their initial parameters that can be optimized and adjusted to achieve the maximal robustness for the potential applications.
+The properties of nonlinear squeezed states depend on their initial parameters which can be optimized and adjusted to achieve the maximal robustness for the potential applications.